aGimenezO/BlackJack-IH/README.md

 This project emulates a casino blackjack game for 1 player.
 Here you can find the rules for the game and how to play the game using the files contained.

+# How to use the python Ironhack Blackjack

+## 1. Do a clone
+Click on the green buton which says **clone** in https://github.com/aGimenezO/BlackJack-IH to Download the files into your machine.

+## 2. Open the files using the terminal
+Open a terminal and navigate to where you had the python files downloaded and extracted and use Python to execute the blackjack file with the command ```python Blackjack.py```

+## 3. Play the game!

 # Rules of Blackjack
 ## THE PACK
 The standard 52-card pack is used, but in most casinos several decks of cards are shuffled together.
 The six-deck game (312 cards) is the most popular.
 In addition, the dealer uses a blank plastic card, which is never dealt, but is placed toward the bottom of the pack to indicate when it will be time for the cards to be reshuffled.
 When four or more decks are used, they are dealt from a shoe (a box that allows the dealer to remove cards one at a time, face down, without actually holding one or more packs).